yl3800/TranSTR/README.md

 ## Usage
 Once the data is ready, you can easily run the code.
 There are four folders whose names reprensent datasets.
 You can enter the folder accordingly.
 After entering a specific folder:

-First, to test the environment and code, we provide the prediction and weight of the models that indicate in the paper.
-You can get the results reported in the paper by running:
->python train.py -v=test -m=test

-The command above will load the best model file (click [here](https://drive.google.com/drive/folders/18uKR9LXhm4OHjVrNqUtPeOsDIqs5qkwz?usp=sharing) to download) under ['models/'], predict with it in test set and evaluate it.
 If you want to train the model, please run

 >python train.py -v=train -m=train